NixOS/nixpkgs/doc/languages-frameworks/python.md

 The `python.withPackages` function provides a simpler interface to the `python.buildEnv` functionality.
 It takes a function as an argument that is passed the set of python packages and returns the list of the packages to be included in the environment.
+It does not set `ignoreCollisions = true` or `postBuild` and should not be used with Python 2 due to collisions between `__init__.py` files in namespace packages.

 Using the `withPackages` function, the previous example for the Pyramid Web Framework environment can be written like this:
 ```nix
 with import <nixpkgs> {};